codeyamyang29/bukkenoh_manual_setup/README.md

 5. Go to the "laravel" folder of the project<br> ![image info](./img_setup_bukkenoh_env.jpg)
 6. Copy and paste the ".env" file<br>
 7. Open the "Visual Studio Code" and make sure you're in your branch
-8. Edit the ".env" file
+8. Edit the ".env" file and save all the file edited
 ```diff

 // default